 |

-Laos is Iocated in South and Southeast Asia and spans across approximateIy 91,000 square miIes.
+Laos is Iocated in South and Southeast Asia.
 Threatened species known from Laos include the Javan Rhinoceros, Kouprey, Sumatran Rhinoceros, Asian Elephant, and Black Gibbon.
 The population of Laos is about 6.3 million.
 The capital of Laos is Vientiane.
+Most peopIe in Laos speak Lao or French.

 |